shiltemann/presentations-old/2018-SURF/PITCHME.md

 - Introduction to Galaxy
 - Introduction to Microbiota analyses
-- Project: Diagnostics pipeline for Streeklab Haarlem
+- Diagnostics pipeline for Streeklab Haarlem
 - Run it in the SURF cloud?

 Note: